How to Become a Speech-Language Pathologist in Kentucky

 Graduate Courses and Clinical Practicum

-With the basics out of the way, you can get into the more advanced subjects that SLPs have to master.
-Graduate degree programs in the field include coursework in subjects such as:
+With the basics out of the way, you can get into the more advanced subjects that SLPs master.
+Graduate degree programs include coursework in subjects such as:

-Your graduate program will also include a clinical practicum of at least 375 hours, which you must complete to graduate and meet state requirements for licensure.
-ASHA has slightly different standards for their national certification, the CCC-SLP (discussed in more detail below), requiring 400 hours, so you’ll want to make sure you hit the right numbers depending on your goals.
+Your graduate program will include a clinical practicum of at least 375 hours, which you must complete to graduate and meet state requirements for licensure.
+ASHA has slightly different standards for its national certification, the CCC-SLP (discussed in more detail below), requiring 400 hours.
+Make sure you hit the correct numbers depending on your goals.

-There are six CAA-accredited master’s degree programs in speech-language pathology available through campus-based programs in Kentucky that provide an alternative to distance learning options:
+Six CAA-accredited master’s degree programs in speech-language pathology are available through campus-based programs in Kentucky:

-• Master of Arts in Education in Communicative Disorders at Eastern Kentucky University
+• Eastern Kentucky University – Master of Arts in Education in Communicative Disorders

-• Master of Science in Speech-Language Pathology at Murray State University
+• Murray State University – Master of Science in Speech-Language Pathology

-• Master of Science in Communication Sciences and Disorders at University of Kentucky
+• University of Kentucky – Master of Science in Communication Sciences and Disorders

-• Master of Science in Speech-Language Pathology at University of Louisville
+• University of Louisville – Master of Science in Speech-Language Pathology

-• Master of Science in Speech-Language Pathology at Western Kentucky University
+• Western Kentucky University – Master of Science in Speech-Language Pathology

-• Master of Science in Speech-Language Pathology at Brescia University
+• Brescia University – Master of Science in Speech-Language Pathology

-Step 2.
-Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program
+Step 2: Gain Required Professional Experience Through a Clinical Fellowship Program

-You’ll be working under the supervision of a state-licensed speech-language pathologist during this time.
-Even so, you aren’t allowed to perform hands-on work as an SLP, even under supervision, without some legal authority.
+You’ll work under the supervision of a state-licensed speech-language pathologist during this time.
+You can’t perform hands-on work as an SLP, even under supervision, without legal authority.
 So you must complete an Application for Interim Licensure within 30 days of starting your Required Professional Experience (RPE) and submit it to the Board, along with:

 • Your SLP master’s degree transcripts